nicholasctruong/machina/README.md

 To use, you can pip install discord.py, and replace DISCORD_TOKEN with a valid token

 Current abilities:
-- Complimenting and insultng other users
+- Complimenting and insulting other users

 Planned abilities:
 - Daily currency system